It from Knot: Abstract

 \section{Abstract}

-Knot physics is the entanglement theory of the universe that not only unified all the fundamental interactions but also explores the underlying physics of quantum mechanics.
+Knot physics is the theory of the universe that not only unified all the fundamental interactions but also explores the underlying physics of quantum mechanics.
 In knot physics, the most important physical result is the unification of everything (including matter, motion, interaction and space-time, ...) into the entanglement between vortex-membranes: our universe is a projection of a four three dimensional entangled vortex-membranes in five dimensional inviscid incompressible fluid, of which the low energy effective theory not only reproduces the Standard model -- an $\mathrm{SU} _{\mathrm{strong}}\mathrm{(3)}\otimes \mathrm{SU}_{\mathrm{weak}} \mathrm{(2)}\otimes$\textrm{U}$_{\mathrm{Y}}$\textrm{(1)} gauge theory but also leads to the physics of general relativity.
-Therefore, knot physics may help us understand the reality of our universe.
+In a word, it from knot.